XLSForm/xlsform.github.io/_sections/home-english.md

 | ============================================= | ==== | ====================================|==============|
 | survey                                        |      |                                     |              |

 The files require a specific format.
-A CSV file requires a `name` and `label` column which represent the value and label of the options.
+A CSV file requires columns which represent the value and label of the options.
+If you use the column names `name` and `label`, these will be used automatically.
+You can also [specify the columns to use](#specify-custom-columns-for-label-and-value).

 An XML file requires a structure as shown below:

 ```
 <root>